How to sleep in a heatwave–tips and tricks

 10. Try not to nap

-While the warm weather might make us feel sleepy, and taking a nap at the hottest part of the day might sound very inviting, napping in the day may make it harder for you to fall asleep at night.
+While the warm weather might make us sleepy, and taking a nap in the hottest part of the day might sound very inviting, this may make it harder for you to fall asleep at night.